Logistical Consideration - image

 Planning and Preparation*

 Outline specific research questions or objectives that align with conservation goals.
-If possible, co-create your research questions or objectives with stakeholders (e.g., local communities, Indigenous peoples, conservation practitioners, government agencies) to ensure your research is grounded in real-world needs and perspectives.
-This also helps foster collaboration, ensure cultural sensitivities, and avoids duplicating existing research efforts.
+Whenever possible, co-create these questions or objectives with stakeholders such as local communities, Indigenous peoples, conservation practitioners, government agencies.
+This collaborative process ensures that research is grounded in real-world needs, respects cultural sensitivities, and avoids duplicating existing research efforts.

 Design methods and potential analyses

 Plan the methods and analyses that will allow you to answer your research questions or objectives.
-Consider the type of data you need and the tools or techniques you’ll use to gather and analyze that data (e.g., GIS mapping, statistical modeling, interviews, etc.).
+Consider the type of data required and the tools or techniques needed for data collection and analysis (e.g., GIS mapping, statistical modeling, interviews, etc.).

 Get ethical approvals